MAVProxyUser/BizarreActorPoutsOn/README.md

 # How to
 *coming soon*

+For now we are only providing R3E firmware, we still need access to an R3T.
+R3E firmware should be compatable with M3E, and R3T firmware compatible with M3T accordingly.
+If you'd like to be a guinnea pig, please reach out via [Git Issue](https://github.com/MAVProxyUser/BizarreActorPoutsOn/issues/new/choose).

 IF you are lucky an [OG](https://www.dji-rev.com) may help you out.
 You probably need to hit #spoon-feeding however.

 See the retroroms ["List of the Modules and What they Effect"](https://github.com/MAVProxyUser/BizarreActorPoutsOn/tree/main) for more detail.